Debugging

 program seen earlier in the Importing your own module section.
 Only the n

 command is used below.
-The lines with >
+Lines with the >

 prefix tells you about the program file being debugged, current line number, function name and return value when applicable.
-The lines with ->
+Lines with the ->

 prefix is the code present at the current line.
 (Pdb)